mindis/snowplow.github.com/_posts/2012-10-31-snowplow-in-a-universal-analytics-world-what-the-new-version-of-google-analytics-means-for-companies-adopting-snowplow.md

 Taken together, the additional data that businesses can feed into Google Analytics gives Google enough to offer a much broader and more valuable range of reporting than was previously possible:

 1. **Customer analytics**.
 We have long argued that web analytics packages including GA are too focused on sessions, page views and conversions, and neglect the broader, more valuable customer analytics that underpin the most successful businesses in the world.
-With these new data points, GA has the raw data to produce useful customer reports including customer lifetime value, and analysis of user behaviours over their entire journeys.
+With these new data points, GA has the raw data to produce useful customer reports including customer lifetime value, and analysis of user behaviors over their entire journeys.
 No longer will web analysts using GA be confined to viewing actions over an isolated session: now they can slice and dice metrics by users over their user journeys spanning multiple site visits.
 2. **Event analytics** across platforms, on and offline.
-GA can now report on user's complete journey, not just what they do on websites, but also their behaviours on other digital platforms (esp.  mobile) and offline.
+GA can now report on user's complete journey, not just what they do on websites, but also their behaviors on other digital platforms (esp.  mobile) and offline.

 <a name="whysnowplow" />
 <a name="whysnowplow"><h2>2.
 How do the advances in GA change the case for adopting Snowplow?</h2></a>